What is going on in Sherzad District? Part 2

 The Gandamack Hill today

-Enterance to the "Brit Jail"
+Enterance to the "Brit Jail

-After checking that out we headed to the battlefield proper.
-We stopped at the end of a finger which looked exactly like any other finger jutting down from the mountain range above us.
-It contained building foundations which had been excavated a few years back.
-Apparently some villagers started digging through the site looking for anything they could sell in Peshawar shortly after the Taliban fell and people poured into their ancestral homes from Pakistan with little money and no work.
-The same thing happened at the Minaret of Jam until the central government got troops out there to protect the site.
-The elders claimed to have unearthed a Buddha statue there which they figured the British must have pilfered in Kabul.
-By my rough estimation there are 378,431 “ancient one of a kind Buddha statues” for sale in Afghanistan to the westerner dumb enough to think they are genuine.
-The penalties for getting caught with ancient artifacts are very severe and rightfully so messing around with that stuff is not something reasonable people do in unstable third world lands.
-Once again I do not know where these foundations came from.
-Back in 1842 the closest British troops were 35 miles away in Jalalabad and there are no reports of the 44th Foot pulling into an existing structure.
-We were in the right area on the ancient back road which runs to Kabul via the Latabad Pass.
-My guides were certain this finger was where the battle occurred and as their direct ancestors participated in it I assume we were on the correct piece of dirt.
-I would bet that the foundations are from a small British outpost built possibly to host the Treaty of Gandamak signing in 1879 or for the purpose of recovering the remains of their dead for proper internment.
+After checking that out, we headed to the battlefield proper.
+We stopped at the end of a finger, which looked exactly like any other finger jutting down from the mountain range above us.
+It contained building foundations that had been excavated a few years back.
+Some villagers started digging through the site looking for anything they could sell in Peshawar shortly after the Taliban fell.
+The same thing happened at the Minaret of Jam until the central government deployed troops to protect the site.
+The elders claimed to have unearthed a Buddha statue there, which they figured the British must have pilfered in Kabul.
+By my estimation, there are 378,431 “ancient, one-of-a-kind Buddha statues” for sale in Afghanistan to the Westerner who is willing to buy one.
+The penalties for stealing ancient artifacts are severe; tampering with that kind of material is not something reasonable people do in unstable third-world countries.

 Site of the final battle